Heat detector: Heat detector selection

-Advantages and Limitations of Different Types of Heat Detectors
+Types

 Each type of heat detector has its own set of advantages and limitations, making it important to select the appropriate device based on the specific requirements of the area being monitored.

-Fixed Threshold Detector
+Fixed threshold detector

-A Fixed Threshold Detector triggers an alarm when a specific temp threshold is reached or exceeded.
+A fixed threshold detector triggers an alarm when a specific temp threshold is reached or exceeded.
 This type of detector is generally less sensitive to rapid temperature fluctuations, making it more suitable for areas like large, industrial kitchens where ovens or other heat-producing equipment are frequently in use.

-Example Use Case: If a Fixed Threshold Detector is placed above a large, closed oven, the detector is less likely to generate a nuisance alarm when the oven door is opened, releasing a transient heat surge.
-In this circumstance, the Fixed Threshold Detector would be the preferable choice.
+If a fixed threshold detector is placed above a large, closed oven, the detector is less likely to generate a nuisance alarm when the oven door is opened, releasing a transient heat surge.
+In this circumstance, the fixed threshold detector would be the preferable choice.

-Rate-of-Rise Detector
+Rate-of-rise detector

-A Rate-of-Rise Detector, on the other hand, is designed to respond to a rapid increase in temperature over a short period of time.
+A rate-of-rise detector, on the other hand, is designed to respond to a rapid increase in temperature over a short period of time.
 This type of detector is more sensitive to sudden temperature changes, making it better suited for areas that contain highly combustible materials.

-Example Use Case: If a room filled with highly combustible materials is protected by a Fixed Threshold Detector, a rapidly-spreading fire could exceed the alarm threshold before the detector is triggered due to a phenomenon known as thermal lag refers to the delay that can occur in temperature measurements, which could cause a delay in triggering the alarm system.
-In this case, the Rate-of-Rise Detector may be the preferred choice, as it would be more likely to detect rapid temperature increases and trigger an alarm in a timely manner.
+If a room filled with highly combustible materials is protected by a fixed threshold detector, a rapidly-spreading fire could exceed the alarm threshold before the detector is triggered due to a phenomenon known as thermal lag refers to the delay that can occur in temperature measurements, which could cause a delay in triggering the alarm system.
+In this case, the rate-of-rise detector may be the preferred choice, as it would be more likely to detect rapid temperature increases and trigger an alarm in a timely manner.